-The Campbell Creek Restoration Project is a four-year project that started in 2019.
-The project is a partnership between NGOs, Wolastoqey communities and organizations, and the City of Fredericton.
-A major part of the restoration is the removal of the >100-year old Campbell Creek dam that was built to provide water to the Marysville Cotton Mill.
+The Campbell Creek Restoration Project started in 2019 and involved a partnership between NGOs, Wolastoqey communities and organizations, and the City of Fredericton.
+Annually we monitor how effective the restoration was, collecting valuable data on Atlantic Salmon and aquatic insects.
+A major part of the restoration was the removal of the >100-year old Campbell Creek dam that was built to provide water to the Marysville Cotton Mill.
 The dam was undersized, a public safety liability, and has never provided fish passage.

 By removing the dam and restoring access to Campbell Creek, anadromous species like Atlantic salmon will be provided with a net gain of quality spawning and rearing habitat.
 This will provide access to 33 km2 (over 22 km of stream length) of high-quality spawning and rearing habitat as well as a cold-water source.